Athletic conference

-An athletic conference is a collection of sports teams, playing competitively against each other in a sports league.
+An athletic conference is a collection of sports teams which play competitively against each other in a sports league.
 In many cases conferences are subdivided into smaller divisions, with the best teams competing at successively higher levels.
 Conferences often, but not always, include teams from a common geographic region.

 Australian rules football

 The AFL Women's competition used a non-geographic conference system in 2019 and 2020.
 The league was divided into two conferences, based on ladder position in the previous season.
 Not every team could play each other due to the limited number of rounds, so conferences were introduced so that teams were only measured against the teams they played.
 The system was controversial because it allowed some weak teams to make finals, and strong teams from the other conference missed out on finals.
 It was because of this that the conference system was removed for the 2021 season.

 United States and Canada

 Professional sports

 In the United States and Canada, the National Hockey League (NHL) and National Basketball Association (NBA) are divided into Eastern (NHL, NBA) and Western (NHL, NBA) Conferences, with multiple divisions within each conference (two in each NHL conference, three in each NBA conference).
 In both leagues, a total of sixteen teams (eight from each conference) qualify for the league's postseason playoffs.
 In the NHL, since the 2013–14 season, the top 3 in each division are guaranteed to qualify and division winners are awarded the highest seeds, meaning they will have home-ice advantage in a given round, with the two best remaining teams in each conference receiving wild card spots.
 In the NBA, starting with the 2015–16 season, the playoff spots go to the eight top teams in each conference by overall record, with home-court advantage in each playoff series based solely on record.
 Major League Soccer (MLS) also divides itself into an Eastern and Western Conference, though it does not have divisions within them; it too allocates an equal number of teams from each conference to play for its MLS Cup Playoffs (since 2019, this has been seven teams each).

 The National Football League (NFL) is divided into an American Football Conference (AFC) and a National Football Conference (NFC).
 Both conferences have 16 teams, and each conference is divided into 4 divisions of 4 teams each.
 These conferences, for the most part, derive from the fact that they were once separate organizations: the original National Football League and the 1960s American Football League; the two entities merged in 1970, with each league forming the basis of the NFC and AFC respectively.
 The NFL allocates seven teams from each conference for the NFL playoffs; the four division winners (guaranteed one of the top four seeds, based on winning percentage), and the three best-non division winners, also known as wild cards.